Introduction#

 It is strongly recommended to use Logpush, pushing your logs to storage services (such as R2, S3, or others), SIEMs, or log management providers.

-It is highly recommended to set up Notifications to keep up to date with everything, and periodically review the Cloudflare Status page.
+It is highly recommended to set up Notifications to keep up to date with everything, subscribing to incident notifications and periodically review the Cloudflare Status page.

 Scans and Penetration Testing Policy#